kawikawika/gadreel/README.md

 # gadreel
-This repository will hold my school work from now on.
+This repository holds all of my code.